This content mentions body image or generally discusses weight, eating disorders, anxiety and depression, which some people may find triggering.

-Anorexia nervosa (commonly referred to as anorexia) is an eating disorder and serious mental health problem.
+Anorexia nervosa (commonly referred to as anorexia) is an eating disorder and a serious mental health problem.
 Someone with anorexia often has an intense fear of gaining weight and may have a distorted view of their body, thinking they’re fat even when they’re underweight.

 People often think anorexia is about dieting, but it’s more complicated than that.
 It’s linked to low self-esteem, negative body image and many other factors.

-The idea of recovery might feel difficult or scary if you’re afraid of putting on weight or worried about losing control.
+The idea of recovery might feel difficult or scary if you're afraid of putting on weight or worried about losing control.
 You might not feel ready to think about it yet.
-Just remember that it's possible to feel better, even if it takes you a while to get there.
+Just remember that it's possible to feel better, even if it takes a while to get there.

 What are the symptoms of anorexia?